Book Review: Never A Lovely So Real—The Live and Work of Nelson Algren by Colin Asher, W.W. Norton & Company 2019

 Asher also writes that when living in Sag Harbor, Long Island at the end of his life, Algren “he slipped into the frigid Atlantic and swam a little, but not a lot.”
 Sag Harbor is located on a bay, not the ocean.
 And the writer Pete Hamill’s name is misspelled in the citations.
 The errors add up, and at some point it reads like a badly sourced Wikipedia entry.

 Worse, Asher reports that St. Louis was seething when Algren arrived with some tough-guy friends in the autumn of 1955.
 “A six year-old boy named Bobby Greenlease had been kidnapped and murdered the month before by a man with mafia connections, and three people had been killed since.”

 That is wildly inaccurate.
 Bobby Greenlease was kidnapped and murdered by Carl Austin Hall and Bonnie Heady in September 1953.
-The couple died in the Missouri state gas chamber exactly two months later.
+Both were put to death in the Missouri state gas chamber exactly two months later.

 Then there are a couple of serious omissions about Algren’s career.
 One is any real account of Entrapment, the novel Algren abandoned after his personal collapse.
 Asher mostly mentions this unfinished novel in passing, referring to it as “picaresque.”

 Going by the fragments published in the 2009 book “Entrapment And Other Stories,” the novel was gong to start like this: “Now remember this if you can,’ the ancient one-eyed jackal warned Real High Daddy, `you can always treat a woman too good.
 But you can never treat her too bad.”

 From there, Entrapment would have moved into sections written in different voices, a technique Algren used to telling effect in the short story, The Lightless Room, about a boxer killed in the ring, and as Faulkner had done in As I Lay Dying.
 For example, there is Baby’s recollection of how Daddy got her onto “junk:”